top of page

 In early 2023 the State of Georgia Legislature passed H.B.
 631, also known as "Logan's Law" or "Logan's List".
 Beginning October 30th, 2023, Cherokee County E 9-1-1 will start accepting submissions for individuals who fall under the law.
 Individuals who may benefit are those with non-verbal autism and physical, mental, or neurological disorders.
 Also those with post-traumatic stress disorder (PTSD) with a potential for violence, excitability or fear of lights and sirens, or loud noises.
 This is not an all-inclusive list.

 Citizens may obtain the Cherokee County Logan's Law form from the website at https://www.joincherokee911.com/logan.
-After filling it out and returning to our agency, a notation will be added to the specified addresses for public safety to utilize if the need ever arises.
+After filling it out and returning it to our agency, a notation will be added to the specified addresses for public safety to utilize if the need ever arises.

 This will bolster our already dedicated programs offered to aid those who need additional assistance in our community.
 Cherokee County continues to be a leader in keeping its residents with special needs safe.